2) What are the skills required to be a bill collector?

-- Cheque is in post: Ask him to send a copy of cheque through mail and inquire about the cheque number, date and what name the cheque is issued.
+A cheque is in the post: Ask him to send a copy of cheque through mail and inquire about the cheque number, date and what name the cheque is issued.
 If they are telling you the truth then, it will provide you all the facts you asked for and if not then probably they are lying

-- Cash flow problem: If the client is really facing cash-flow problem ask him to pay the amount in small installment, if he is still resentful about paying the debt than refer them to a debt counsellor.
-If the problem is temporary then give him some time to overcome his problem but time should not exceed to a longer duration.
+Cash flow problem: If the client is really facing cash-flow problem ask him to pay the amount in small installment if he is still resentful about paying the debt than refer them to a debt counselor.
+If the problem is temporary, then give him some time to overcome his problem but time should not exceed to a longer duration.

-- Signatory is passed away: Nothing much can be done in such cases, unless you have a proper legal paperwork that states the third party name for the payment if anything goes wrong with the main party.
+The signatory is passed away: Nothing much can be done in such cases unless you have proper legal paperwork that states the third party name for the payment if anything goes wrong with the main party.

-- Account is already been paid: If the debtor gives such excuses then try retrieve all the information like which bank account, date and day of the payment deposited, request to mail a copy of deposit slip, etc. If he stammers anywhere while giving information, then get alert it’s a red flag.
+The account has already been paid: If the debtor gives such excuses then try to retrieve all the information like which bank account, date and day of the payment deposited, request to mail a copy of deposit slip, etc. If he stammers anywhere while giving information, then get alert it’s a red flag.

-- Too busy: Show appreciation to debtor that keeps him busy, and politely ask them to settle the payment without any delaying as it is the best interest for him.
+Too busy: Show appreciation to the debtor that keeps him busy, and politely ask them to settle the payment without any delaying as it is the best interest for him.

 10) Before filing a lawsuit against debtor what all things need to be considered?